szczyglis-dev/py-gpt/README.md

 Template to append to the system prompt.
 The placeholder `{time}` will be replaced with the current date and time in real-time. *Default:* `Current time is {time}.`

+## DALL-E 3: Image Generation (inline)

+Integrates DALL-E 3 image generation with any chat and mode.
+Just enable and ask for image in Chat mode, using standard model like GPT-4.
+The plugin does not require the "Execute commands" option to be enabled.

+**Options**

+- `Prompt` *prompt*

+Prompt used for generating a query for DALL-E in background

 # Creating Your Own Plugins